Academics - Distribution Requirements

 Inquiry in the Natural Sciences.
-These courses help students expand their scientific literacy through an acquaintance with the natural sciences and with the types of inquiry in those disciplines, developed by engagement in active and rigorous study of scientific problems.
+These courses help students expand their understanding of the natural sciences through practices associated with questioning, measuring, modeling, and explaining the natural world.
 (Designated by INS following a course number in the course descriptions.)

 Exploring Social Differences.
-These courses develop awareness, understanding, and skills of analysis for examining differences such as those in class, environmental resources, ethnicity, gender, race, religion, and sexual orientation).
-ESD courses build the analytic skills to examine differences within a society and the ways that these are reflected in and shaped by historical, cultural, social, political, and economic processes.
+These courses develop awareness and critical understanding of differences in human societies (such as class, environmental resources, ethnicity, gender, race, religion, and sexual orientation).
+ESD courses build the analytic skills to examine differences within a society and the ways they are reflected in and shaped by historical, cultural, social, political, economic, and other processes.
 (Designated by ESD following a course number in the course descriptions.)

 International Perspectives.
-These courses assist students in gaining a critical understanding of the world outside the United States.
+These courses assist students in developing a critical understanding of the world beyond the United States.
 IP courses provide students with the tools necessary to analyze non-U.S. cultures, societies, and states (including indigenous societies and sovereign nations within the United States and its territories), either modern or historical.
 (Designated by IP following a course number in the course descriptions.)

 Visual and Performing Arts.
 These courses help students expand their understanding of artistic expression and judgment through creation, performance, and analysis of artistic work in the areas of dance, film, music, theater, and visual art.
 (Designated by VPA following a course number in the course descriptions.)